samgarasx/nest-webapi/README.md

 ## Introduction

-This project is a an example of [Nest](https://nestjs.com/) framework for a Web API.
+This project is a an example of [Nest](https://nestjs.com/) web framework for a Web API.

 ### Getting Started